dnaeon/dnaeon.github.io/_posts/2016-12-13-gru-vmware-vsphere-mgmt.md

 Virtual Machines concurrently.

-Being able to execute operations like this in concurrent way can dramatically reduce the time required for standing up a new environment.
+Being able to execute operations like this in concurrent way can greatly reduce the time required for standing up a new environment.

 Time to actually run the code we've written so far!